ibm-cloud-docs/hcx-migration-vmware/vcda.md

 The VMware Cloud Director Availability™ solution enables migration from on premises to IBM Cloud  for VMware Cloud Director™ and  vCenter Server workloads at both the virtual machine and at the vApp level.

+VCDA is oficially the recommended tool of choice for VMware migrations from on-premises to IBM Cloud VCFaaS.

 The VCDA service is included by default in all multitenant virtual data centers (VDCs) and optionally included in your single-tenant VCF as a Service Cloud Director site order at no charge.
 For a VCDA disaster recovery configuration, a monthly charge is incurred per protected virtual machine (VM).

 IBM Cloud® for VMware Cloud Foundation as a Service with VCDA supports several migration scenarios: